purescript-grain/purescript-grain/README.md

 ## Benchmark

-From `v0.4.0`, purescript-grain's performance is equivalent to popular JavaScript UI libraries like React.
+purescript-grain's performance is equivalent to popular JavaScript UI libraries like React.

 The project for benchmark is [here](https://github.com/purescript-grain/js-framework-benchmark/tree/master/frameworks/keyed/grain).